Do you want to add rich snippets on your WordPress site?

 As you go through the setup wizard, you’ll need to activate the ‘Advanced Rich Snippets + Schema Markups’ addon.

-Simply check the box so it turns blue, then click the ‘Save and Continue’ button.
+Simply check the box so that it turns blue, then click the ‘Save and Continue’ button.

 On the final screen, you need to enter your license key and then click the ‘Connect’ button.